Urpo Sivula

 Urpo Sivula (born 15 March 1988) is a Finnish professional volleyball player.
-During the 2008 season he played in the Finland Volleyball league team Pielaveden Sampo.
-Sivula plays wing-spiker.
+During the 2008 season he played in the Finnish Volleyball league team Pielaveden Sampo.
+Sivula plays as a wing-spiker.

 Junior years

 Sivula started his career with his friends at seven years old.
 His first team was Kurun Ryhti, from Kuru.
-Soon his talent began to be recognized and Sivula started to play in Virtain Veikot, where he won two Finland Junior Championships.
+His talent was soon recognized and Sivula started to play in Virtain Veikot, where he won two Finnish Junior Championships.

 When Sivula turned sixteen he moved to Kuortane.
 There he started study and training with the best junior players in Finland.
 For two years he lived in Kuortane and played third highest level in Finland during the 2004–2005 season, and second highest level in Finland during the 2005–2006 season.
 He became Finland's junior team captain in 2004, and also he played on the Finland national team with boys two years older than he.
 There he became friends with Mikko and Matti Oivanen, Simo-Pekka Olli and Konstantin Shumov.

 National team

-Before Sivula played a game in the Finland league he got a call from the men's national team head coach, Mauro Berruto.
+Before Sivula played a game in the Finnish league he got a call from head coach of the Finnish men's national team, Mauro Berruto.
 Berruto wanted Sivula to join his team immediately.
 Sivula started to play in the men's national team at the age of 18.
 His first national team game in Finland caused a sensation.
 Sivula entered the court during a crucial point in the game, hit two points, and Finland won the first game ever in the volleyball world league.
 The whole summer Sivula played in the national team, and helped them earn a place in the European Championships.